 While there were plenty of people in Victorian costume at the festival, there weren’t so many roaming Victorians that spending a day walking through town didn’t sometimes make us feel like minor celebrities.
 Passers-by whispered that they thought they were seeing ghosts or had just stepped into the past.
 Drivers stopped and asked us for photos.
 There.
 Maybe that was my 15 minutes of celebrity, and I just used it up standing around on Water Street in a flouncy blue getup.

 But, despite that we attracted some attention, our two days of dress-up was not too unusual.
 There is a couple who lives in Port Townsend who have devoted themselves to dressing and living like Victorians all the time.

 Slices of History at the Port Townsend Victorian Festival

 During Port Townsend’s heyday in the Victorian Era, people speculated that it would be the largest Seaport on the West Coast.
 However, the rail lines that were supposed to extend as far as Port Townsend never made it there.
 They ended up around Tacoma and Seattle and Port Townsend went into decline.

-There were plenty of opportunities to learn about Port Townsend history at the festival.
+There were plenty of opportunities to learn the town’s history at the Port Townsend Victorian Festival.
 A slideshow presentation on the history of Port Townsend inaugurated the event, followed later by a demonstration of Victorian-Era cycles.
 Though I love bikes, I chose to forego this event in lieu of one of the tours.
 I had walked Port Townsend many times in the past, but I thought, perhaps, the tour would give me a new perspective.
 It did.